 For meaningful service-learning projects with long-lasting impact, connect youth to people and nonprofit organizations in the local community related to their service area of interest.
 This is an opportunity for a field trip (may be virtual) or for an expert to teach about issues and what is already being done.
 Youth may write, call, or interview experts about needs and partnerships.

-- Senior care facilities or centers
+- Senior care facilities or centers - This guide can help youth contact a local nonprofit.

 - Faith organizations